Komal10t/project-2/README.md

 # project-2
-Airline Database Management project 2 using SQL Description in short:
+Capstone Database Management project 2 using SQL Description in short:
 - Designed a comprehensive SQL database to efficiently manage flights, passengers, tickets, employees, and airports, ensuring structured data storage and retrieval.